 Jury selection will start in October for Trump Organization criminal trial

-NEW YORK — A judge has cleared the way for a criminal case against the Trump Organization and its former chief financial officer to move ahead in October in state court in New York.
+NEW YORK — A judge has cleared the way for a trial in the criminal case against the Trump Organization and its longtime chief financial officer, Allen Weisselberg, to begin this fall.

 The case has the potential to shine a bright light on the business practices of former President Donald Trump, through internal company records that he fought hard to keep secret.